johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_1.md

 Once I had all of my data stored in a .csv file, I used the Pandas library to import the data into a DataFrame structure for cleaning.
 I started with the usual looks, `df.info()`, `df.describe()`, and `df.isna()mean()`.
 I came to realize that although I had scraped information for 80,000+ titles, I only had budget/revenue data for ~9,500.
 I confirmed this by looking on the IMDB website and performing searches on a handful of films missing these fields to ensure the issue wasn't on my end.
 I considered trying to find a relationship between star rating and revenue so that I could grow my dataset, however I was not convinced in the strength of that relationship so I ended up droppping most of my data.
 I wanted to be able to perform a thorough EDA, so I cleaned all of the fields even if I didn't feel they had a great chance at being impactful (such as run-time).

 Working with the remaining ~9,500 films I cleaned the following fields:
-- Date was split to remove the country name and then converted into a Pandas datetime object.
+- **`date`** was split to remove the country name and then converted into a Pandas datetime object.
 A new column named `country` was created to capture this information.
   - Before:`3 April 2009 (South Africa)`
   - After: `2009-04-03`
       ```javascript